EsriUK/arcgis-dijit-nearest/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

+## Support

+Use of this widget is covered by [Esri UK Developer Support](http://www.esriuk.com/support/support-services)

 ## Contributing

 Anyone and everyone is welcome to contribute.